 From 1 July 2018, all purchasers of new residential premises or new sub-divisions are required to remit 1/11th of the purchase price directly to the ATO, rather than the developer remit the GST on their monthly or quarterly Business Activity Statement (BAS) as is currently the case.
 In a welcome addition to the bill tabled in parliament yesterday, the rate of withholding for transactions where the margin scheme applies will be reduced to 7% of the purchase price.

-To facilitate the new regime, for all supplies of residential premises or land, all vendors will now be required to provide the purchaser with a GST Withholding Notice at least 14 days before settlement.
+To facilitate the new regime, for all supplies of residential premises or land, all vendors will now be required to provide the purchaser with a GST Withholding Notice.
 The notice is required to specify:

 - Whether the purchaser is required to withhold GST